vpalombo/PANEV/README.md

 In the reference study, the authors carried out a gene-based genome-wide association analysis and identified 452 significant genes.
 Among these genes, 171 were newly identified for type 1 diabetes mellitus, since ignored in previously studies or in literature.
 The authors further supported the significance of 53 out 171 discovered genes with replication studies and differential expression studies.

-In particular, the authors reported four non-HLA genes (*RASIP1*, *STRN4*, *BCAR1* and *MYL2*) and three *HLA* genes (*FYN*, *HLA-J* and *PPP1R11*) as validated by both replication and differential expression studies and represent the main result discussed by the authors.
+In particular, the authors reported four non-HLA genes (*RASIP1*, *STRN4*, *BCAR1* and *MYL2*) and three *HLA* genes (*FYN*, *HLA-J* and *PPP1R11*) as validated by both the replication and differential expression studies.
+These genes represent the main result discussed by the authors.

-We performed PANEV considering the list of 171 newly genes, to verify the possible contribution of PANEV visualization for candidate genes identification and more broadly for high-throughput data interpretation.
+We performed PANEV considering the list of 171 newly genes, to verify the possible contribution of PANEV visualization for candidate genes identification and, more broadly, for high-throughput data interpretation.

 Genomic dataset analysis
 ------------------------

-'*The Type I diabetes mellitus*', '*Insulin resistance*' and '*AGE-RAGE signaling pathway in diabetic complications*' were chosen as FL pathways, since clearly connected to the trait of interest (Greenbaum, 2002; Ramasamy et al., 2005).
+'*The Type I diabetes mellitus*', '*Insulin resistance*' and '*AGE-RAGE signaling pathway in diabetic complications*' were chosen as 1L pathways, since clearly connected to the trait of interest (Greenbaum, 2002; Ramasamy et al., 2005).

 Considering the complexity of the trait, the analysis was performed up to the third level (Field et al., 1997).

 After data preparation, only 5 out of 171 genes had no entrez gene identifier.
-This list was used for running the PANEV function.
+This list was used to run the PANEV functions.

 ``` r
 ### Run if it is necessary ###